reinhardliess/markdown-clipper/README.md

 This makes it a useful tool, especially if you use Markdown-based note-taking apps.

-All apps that copy HTML format to the clipboard are supported: Web browsers, Email clients, Text processors, Windows HTML Help, etc.
+All apps that copy HTML format to the clipboard are supported: Web browsers, email clients, text processors, Windows HTML Help, etc.

 The program performing the actual conversion can be [configured](#conversion-options).